Dustin Diamond Dead: Actor Reportedly Passes Away At 44 After Battle With Cancer

 "I connected with Dustin earlier this evening and although the news of his diagnosis is heartbreaking, we remain positive that he'll overcome this.
 Praying for him & his family and for a speedy recovery.
 God Bless," Lopez tweeted.

-Many of Diamond’s fans also offered message of support, sending prayers and wishes that he could overcome the significant crisis.
+Many of Diamond's fans also offered a message of support, sending prayers and wishes that he could overcome his health crisis.

-After his death was announced on Monday, many took to social media to offer condolences to Diamond’s loved ones and share memories of his work as a child star.
-Many noted the impact he had as Screech, the brainy teenager from Saved By The Bell, and his prolific run on the series.
-After appearing in the original iteration of the show, he returned in Saved by the Bell: The New Class, playing the former Bayside High School student who returned to serve as an assistant to principal, Mr. Belding.
+After his death was announced on Monday, fans took to social media to offer condolences to Diamond's loved ones and share memories of his work as a child star.
+Many noted the impact he had as Screech, the brainy teenager from Saved by the Bell, and his prolific run on the series.
+After appearing in the original iteration of the show, he returned in Saved by the Bell: The New Class, playing the former Bayside High School student who returned to serve as an assistant to the principal, Mr. Belding.
 He remained part of the series through 2000.